We love a wok. If you enjoy cooking Chinese food and you haven’t yet got a wok, you are really missing out.

 2. Souped Up Recipes Carbon Steel Wok

 The carbon steel wok from Souped Up Recipes comes to us courtesy of its namesake Youtuber.
-If you are new to the Souped Up channel, a link to the channel can be found in the box.

 This flat-bottomed wok is suitable for use on both electric and induction stoves, gas range cookers and a range of other heat sources.
 The care instructions are simple, making the wok extremely easy to take care of.